vasilii-kovalev/blog/src/posts/code-style-rules.md

 ## Summary

-This article describes my code style rules, which include both programming language -specific approaches to write code as well as code formatting preferences.
+This article describes my code style rules, which include both programming language-specific approaches to write code as well as code formatting preferences.

 ## Goals

 1. Keep the code consistent to make it easier to read and change
-2. Keep them simple to follow by humans and easy to configure in tools
+2. Keep the rules simple to follow by humans and easy to configure in tools
 3. Eliminate ambiguity and dependence on specific circumstances (where possible)
 4. Simplify changes review in version control systems